-The next Cancer Biology Research Seminar will be Wednesday, Jan.
-8th at 4 PM in 2903 THSL.
-The presenter will be Lauren Hein, Cancer Biology graduate student from Dr. Carole Parent’s lab, who will present her research in progress, “Exploring the mechanisms and effects of neutrophil recruitment to the breast tumor niche”.
+The next Cancer Biology Research Seminar will be Wednesday, Feb.
+26 at 4 PM in 2903 THSL.
+The presenter will be April Solon, Cancer Biology graduate student from Dr. Puck Ohi’s lab, who will present her research in progress, “Development of chemical probes that target the mitotic kinesin Kif15”.
 If curious about upcoming seminars, please click here.

 The Home Mechanical Ventilation: A Multi-Disciplinary Approach course will give providers, caregivers, patients, and families, a more comprehensive overview of home mechanical ventilation.
 Through both didactics and hands on sessions, the course will provide the audience with a broad overview of the complex management of patients on home mechanical ventilation.
 Register Today!

 Upon completion of the 33rd Annual Cardiology Update, physicians and other health care professionals will be updated on and able to implement the latest management and treatment options for different cardiovascular diseases.
 Register Today!